What are the best research words and phrases to use in a paper?

 Use this reference guide as another resource in your toolkit to make the research paper writing and journal submission processes a bit easier.
 And remember that there are many excellent resources out there if you require additional assistance.

-Wordvice‘s academic English editing services include paper editing services, dissertation editing services, and thesis editing services are specifically tailored to help researchers polish their papers to get the very most out of their research writing.
+Wordvice‘s academic English editing services include paper editing services, dissertation editing services, and thesis editing services that are specifically tailored to help researchers polish their papers to get the very most out of their research writing.
 Visit our Resources pages for great articles and videos on academic writing and journal submission.